-V. NEXT STEPS
+V. Next Steps

-82. The change in the approach in the consultations and presentation of the proposed high-level programme budget 2020-2021 will allow the Organization to take into account the results of two critical steps in the process.
+- 81. The change in the approach in the consultations and presentation of the proposed high-level programme budget 2020-2021 will allow the Organization to take into account the results of two critical steps in the process.
 These steps will ensure that the proposed high-level programme budget takes full account of country priorities, the programmatic work that is needed at each level to support those priorities and drive impact at the country level, as envisaged by the GPW 13.
-Both steps (described in paragraphs 83 and 84) will take place between August and October 2018, during which time Member States are expected to be consulted.
-The results of these steps will provide critical inputs into the development of the draft Proposed programme budget 2020-2021, Executive Board version, to be submitted to the Executive Board at its 144th session.

-83. During the regional committee consultations on the country priorities in each region, Member States will give specific advice on further refinements of priorities, programmatic work and the budget.

-84. The development of country support plans will be a key new element in the planning process.
+Both steps (described in paragraphs 82 and 83) will take place between August and October 2018, during which time Member States are expected to be consulted.
+The results of these steps will provide critical inputs into the development of the draft Proposed programme budget 2020-2021, Executive Board version, to be submitted to the Executive Board at its 144th session. - 82.
+During the regional committee consultations on the country priorities in each region, Member States will give specific advice on further refinements of priorities, programmatic work and the budget. - 83.
+The development of country support plans will be a key new element in the planning process.
 The country support plan aims to ensure that the needs for the country to achieve priority results are captured and planned for across the three levels of the Organization and that the entire capacity and expertise of all levels are leveraged to support the country priorities.
-This step in the process determines not only the support that should be delivered, but also how best to deliver it, where it should be delivered and how the levels of the Organization to achieve the greatest impact.
+This step in the process determines not only the support that should be delivered, but also how best to deliver it, where it should be delivered and how the levels of the Organization should work together.
+It will also determine the cost for the Organization to achieve the greatest impact.

-85. The results of the two steps described above, together with the priority setting for delivering global public goods, will provide critical inputs into the development of the full budget for presentation to the Executive Board in January 2019.

-86. Additional country-level consultations and mission briefings are envisaged during the development of the draft proposed programme budget for 2020-2021, to prepare the Executive Board version.
+- 84. The results of the two steps described above, together with the priority setting for delivering global public goods, will provide critical inputs into the development of the full budget for presentation to the Executive Board in January 2019. - 85.
+Additional country-level consultations and mission briefings are envisaged during the development of the draft proposed programme budget for 2020-2021, to prepare the Executive Board version.
 It is expected that the budget estimates will be adjusted further, to take into account the advice of Member States during the consultations and a more thorough costing during the development of the country support planning.